leveris133t/API-docs/cards/cards.md

 The user is allowed to change each limit up to a maximum value.
 The maximum value can be obtained from each limit definition on the card details from the `/cards/{cardId}` endpoint.

-##### Change permanent limits
+There are two types of limits supported:

-All cards carry a default limit.
-Modifying the permanent limit modifies this value in perpetuity.
-This means that it can't be reset to the original value unless the original value is passed to the endpoint once again.
+* **Permanent limits**: All cards carry a default limit which can be modified, this is the permanent limit
+* **Temporary**: A temporary limit will stay valid until a certain provided date, afterwhich, the limit will fall back to the permanent limit

+##### Changing limits

 To change the permanent limit(s) we can use the `/cards/{cardId}/!setPermanentLimits` endpoint.
-This endpoint can change multiple permanent limits at the same time.

-##### Create temporary limits

-A temporary limit that will stay valid until a certain provided date.

-To create a temporary limit(s) we can use the `/cards/{cardId}/!setTemporaryLimits` endpoint.
-This endpoint can change multiple temporary limits at the same time.
+To create temporary limit(s) we can use the `/cards/{cardId}/!setTemporaryLimits` endpoint.

-##### Remove temporary limits

-Temporary limits can be removed at any time.
-When removed, the card's limit will revert to the value of the permanent limit.

 To remove a temporary limit(s) we can use the `/cards/{cardId}/!setTemporaryLimits` endpoint.
 Specifically, we must create an array of temporary limits that we will later pass to the endpoint.
 On the limit we intent to remove, we must remove the limit's `value` and `validTo` attributes.
 This endpoint can change multiple limits at the same time.

+These endpoint can change multiple limits at the same time.

 ### Cancel the card